pmonnahan/ScanTools/README.txt

 - bedtools 2.17 or higher
 - GATK 3.6
 - fastsimcoal2 version 2.5.2.21
-- A directory containing a file named 'PopKey.csv'
+- A directory containing a file named 'PopKey.csv'.

 INTRODUCTION